On a project...

 Here's how everything started.

-Before I put down the new wood floors I needed to enclose my home office, I needed to put up the wall at my home office.
-Doing so would allow me to install the floors up to the walls, instead of the walls on top of the floors. :( (I hate doing things backwards.)
+Before I put down the new wood floors I needed to enclose my home office, by putting up the wall.
+Doing so would allow me to install the floors up to the walls, instead of the walls on top of the floors. :-(

 When my carpenter arrived and started working on the baseboards and the doors for the office, I just haaaad to ask him about building a new cabinet for our files and books in the home office.

-But, when the new built-in cabinet was installed, I found myself reeeeally wanting a new desk, with cabinets that would give me a lot more storage and hide the cords and stuff.
+I found myself reeeeally wanting a new desk, with cabinets that would give me a lot more storage and hide the cords and stuff.

 And the moment that thought crossed my mind, it hit me: This project is getting out of hand.
 It's becoming something I never intended in the first place.